 All taxpayers should pour money into a cash ISA first.
 These are just like a normal savings account, but tax-free.

 Many cash ISAs are instant access - money may be withdrawn at any time without losing tax benefits.
 But once withdrawn, it can't then be redeposited in the ISA.
-Remember, the cash ISA limit is £5,760 each for you, your partner and any child over 16.

 As the name suggests, they require a monthly payment into the account.